Hyperlink to first blank cell

 Working from the inside out, we use MATCH to locate the relative position of the last entry in column C:

 Basically, we are giving match a "big number" it will never find in approximate match mode.
 In this mode match will "step back" the last numeric value.
-This works in this case because all values in C are numeric, and there are no blanks.
-For other situations, see other "last row" formulas linked on this page.

 Next, we use INDEX to get the address of the "entry after the last entry" like this: